A woman, full of energy, exercising

 With fatigue, you experience persistent exhaustion that won't go away, even if you sleep.
 Other symptoms to watch out for include feeling irritable and moody, headaches, dizziness, sore or aching muscles, impaired decision-making and slow reflexes, which could be especially hazardous depending on the situation.

-Medical conditions like glandular fever, PCOS, depression, fibromyalgia, thyroid disorders, diabetes, and more can all be culprits for unrelenting exhaustion.
+Medical conditions like glandular fever, PCOS, depression, fibromyalgia, thyroid disorders, diabetes, endometriosis and more can all be culprits for unrelenting exhaustion.

 There's even a condition called chronic fatigue syndrome that mimics flu symptoms.
 It affects women up to four times more than men, can happen suddenly and lasts for several years with no known cause.